tkeel-io/docs/docs/api/core-broker/method_changeSubscribe.md

 ---
-title: "Identify"
+title: "changeSubscribe"
-description: 'openapi addons identify'
+description: 'change subscribed to other subscription'
----调用该接口openapi addons identify。
+---调用该接口change subscribed to other subscription。